 How NOT to provide a design critique (and 9 things you should do instead)

-No one likes criticism, but there’s a right and a wrong way to provide constructive design critique that could mean the difference between a “meh” final product and a reputation as an organization designers don’t want to work with and a “wow!” final product and a strong relationship with your designer.
+No one likes criticism, but there’s a way to provide constructive design critique that could mean the difference between a “meh” final product and a reputation as an organization designers don’t want to work with and a “wow!” final product and a strong relationship with your designer.

 It’s embarrassing to admit, but awhile back I had a call with a client to review a near-final version of a report.
 It was all going well until they off-handedly mentioned that they felt the cover I’d designed (which they’d seen before and ok’d) was “horrible” and “outdated”, and they didn’t like the colors.
 Ouch.
 Talk about painful.